 My early, 1990's era experiences with waxing were not good.
 I destroyed Mom's crockpot, made a big mess, and I had to source my own wax and additives, before mixing it all together, since there were few ready-made products.
 It was a pretty big hassle at the time - especially since removing and reconnecting the chain often required a disposable master link or special chain pin every time.
 As a result, I eventually temporarily abandoned waxing, changing my focus to a constant cycle of degrease, lubricate, ride, repeat.

 It's been extraordinarily dry in Southern California this past year, and my mileage has gone up too, to the point where I was spending a lot of time maintaining the drivetrain on my fleet of bikes.

 So I returned to waxing this past Summer in search of a solution, and was pleasantly surprised.
 The difference in waxing in 1990 vs. 2020 is night and day!
 Modern bikes often have (re-usable) master links, which makes them simple to quickly remove and re-install.
 It's no longer necessary to source and mix your own wax, and with "boil in a bag" products, no crockpot needed, no fuss, no mess.

-Using Silca Secret Blend hot melt chain wax, for example, is "chain waxing on easy mode".
-You melt the wax right in the bag (just drop the entire bag in a boiling pot of water) so there's no mess, and you can use the same bag repeatedly.
+With this product, you melt the wax right in the bag (just drop the entire bag in a boiling pot of water) so there's no mess, and you can use the same bag repeatedly to wax many chains.